 The first three methods all rely on a basic method of graphing.
 The fourth uses a layout that’s more like writing or knitting.

 Methods 1 and 4 are the ones that can most truly be called secret code, as they are the ones that could reasonably be deciphered.
 Method 3 could possibly be deciphered, but there’s an extra layer of complication that I think introduces ambiguity.
 Method 2 isn’t really a cipher at all.
-(Here’s a post about whether these techniques can really be considered to be secret code.)
+(Are any of these methods really secret code?)

 For all of these, I will again make use of peace, turned into numbers using base 6: 24 05 01 03 05.
-There are 10 digits to be encoded.
+I will chart each of these ten digits separately.

 This is the simplest method to chart.
-There should be a column for each digit, and as many rows as the number of the base.
+There should be a column for each digit, and as many rows as the number of the base used for encoding.
 So there are 10 columns and 6 rows.

 This method needs as many columns as there are letters and as many rows as the base: so, 5 columns and 6 rows.